Skip to Content Options:

 • Fully and accurately complete all funding agency questions regarding any current and pending requests for financial support

 Investigators and named Key Personnel must disclose any activities supported by non-domestic entities in federal grant applications and during awards.
 Specific requirements can vary by agency.
-For more information, please refer to the Current and Pending/Other Support Requirements by Sponsor webpage, the 1/13/21 letter from the Provost and VPRI, and the Office of Research and Innovation’s webpage on Emerging Federal Guidance on Outside Influence.
+For more information, please refer to the Current and Pending/Other Support Requirements by Sponsor webpage and the Office of Research and Innovation’s webpage on Emerging Federal Guidance on Outside Influence.
+The Office of Sponsored Programs (OSP) can assist you by reviewing proposed agreements with foreign universities, governmental entities, and businesses in order to identify potentially problematic terms, and will coordinate with other University offices as needed to protect you and the University.

 The following are suggestions that a researcher may consider if they have sensitive research data that requires additional protections: